 I rang a Bell, an Old Bell

-Little did I know that one of the most meaningful experiences on the Camino was waiting for me.
+Little did I know that one of the most meaningful experiences on the Camino waited for me.
 See, today’s trek included an option: a detour to Zabaldika, the home of San Esteban.
 San Esteban is a church standing watch and welcoming pilgrims since the 13th Century.
 To this day the RSCJ Sisters (Society of the Sacred Heart) still stand vigil at this sacred site.

 The Icelandic Lady

 There was a steep climb to reach Zabaldika.
-On my way up the narrow rocky path I met a lady from Iceland.
-We start talking and she said, “I see you are from Canada?”
+On my way up the narrow rocky path, I met a lady from Iceland.
+We started talking and she said, “I see you are from Canada?”
 “I am, how did you know?”
 She replied, “You are wearing MEC clothing and a friend of mine lives in Edmonton and we went to MEC.”
 I quickly learned that you spot a Canadian in one of three ways: 1) MEC clothing; 2) a Canadian Flag somewhere on the backpack; and 3) the Canadian Company of Pilgrim badge stitch to a backpack.